Occupational Studies

 Department of Occupational Therapy

-The Bachelor of Science in Occupational Studies program offers a stimulating and challenging curriculum that blends professional coursework with a traditional liberal arts education.
+The Combined Bachelor of Science in Occupational Studies/Master of Occupational Therapy (BSOS/MOT) 5.5-Year Program offers a stimulating and challenging curriculum that blends professional coursework with a traditional liberal arts education.
 Students begin by learning the philosophy and founding principles of occupational therapy along with acquiring a thorough understanding of biological, psychological, and social aspects of human beings.
-In upper-division coursework, students learn to apply this knowledge and develop occupational therapy clinical reasoning skills for evaluation of and intervention with persons across the lifespan.
-Between the junior and senior years, students with good academic standing are eligible to apply for admittance to the Master of Occupational Therapy Program.
-Acceptance and completion of the undergraduate program in Occupational Studies does not guarantee admission into the Master of Occupational Therapy Program.
+In upper-division coursework, students learn to apply this knowledge and develop occupational therapy clinical reasoning skills for evaluation of, and intervention with, persons across the lifespan.
+Students who are admitted into the undergraduate BSOS program are also conditionally admitted into the MOT graduate program.
+Upon successful completion of the major with a minimum BSOS major GPA of 3.2, students are fully admitted into the MOT graduate program.
+The MOT degree is granted upon successful completion of 33 credits of advanced coursework.
 Only graduates of the Master of Occupational Therapy Program are eligible to sit for the national examination administered by the National Board for Certification in Occupational Therapy.

 A passing score on this examination allows the graduate to apply for a license to practice that is required by most states within the United States, including Massachusetts.
-For further information regarding certification contact: NBCOT, One Bank Street, Suite 300, Gaithersburg, Maryland, 20878; (301) 990-7979; www.nbcot.org.
+For further information regarding certification, contact: NBCOT, One Bank Street, Suite 300, Gaithersburg, Maryland, 20878; (301)990-7979; www.nbcot.org.

 Program Application Process